Hypotheses

 - This can be formalized as:

-- AI systems will accommodate aberrant stimuli (i.e. other AIs) that decrease the probability of reaching a goal state.
+- AI systems will accommodate aberrant stimuli (like other AIs) that decrease the probability of reaching a goal state.

-- This "accommodation" means changing its outputs to introduce elements that stop the aberrant stimuli from occurring.
+- Accommodate: This means changing its outputs to introduce elements that stop the aberrant stimuli from occurring.

-- AI will tend towards open-ended exploration once it reaches a threshold of comprehension of its environment or possible input patterns.
-Once it's possible for it to make use of discovered optimizations, it will try to discover more.
+- AI will tend towards open-ended exploration once it reaches a threshold of comprehension of its environment, or rather, of its possible input patterns.